plone/documentation/manage/deploying/front-end/apache.rst

     sudo /etc/init.d/apache2 restart

 Add virtual host config file ``/etc/apache2/sites-enabled/yoursite.conf``.
-Assuming *Plone* is your site id in Zope Management Interface (capital lettering do matter) and your domain name is ``yoursite.com`` (note with or without www matters, see below)::
+Assuming *Plone* is your site id in the Management Interface (capital lettering do matter) and your domain name is ``yoursite.com`` (note with or without www matters, see below)::

         UseCanonicalName On